Application Security FAQ

 For details about the reasons why vulnerabilities are resolved and reopened, see Resolution.

-To determine which processes are affected, access the remediation tracking for processes.
+To determine which processes are affected, see:

 Why do resolved vulnerabilities show up in every management zone?